 |Assessment Type||Learning Outcome Addressed|

-For this course, you can expect 2 hours of lectures/seminars per week, 60 hours of reading and think about the content, and 66 hours of work on assignments and/or test preparation.
+For this course, you can expect 2 hours of lectures/seminars per week, 60 hours of reading and thinking about the content and 66 hours of work on assignments and/or test preparation.

 Attendance is expected at scheduled activities to complete components of the course.

 Lectures will be available as recordings.
 Other learning activities including seminars will not be available as recordings.

 The course will not include live online events.

 Attendance on campus is required for the exam.